tonyskidmore/docker-swarm-monitoring/README.md

 #### Java app deployment

 In an attempt to demonstrate gathering some very basic Java virtual machine(JVM) and Tomcat metrics we will deploy a simple Java application.
 The demo app is a bit flakey but is serves a purpose.
-I have been looking to add something a bit more interesting but have not got round to that just yet, something on the lines of [Monitoring Spring Boot Apps with Micrometer, Prometheus, and Grafana](https://stackabuse.com/monitoring-spring-boot-apps-with-micrometer-prometheus-and-grafana/) maybe.
-Maybe you can try that?
+I have been looking to add something a bit more interesting but have not got round to that just yet, something on the lines of [Monitoring Spring Boot Apps with Micrometer, Prometheus, and Grafana](https://stackabuse.com/monitoring-spring-boot-apps-with-micrometer-prometheus-and-grafana/) or [Monitoring Java Spring Boot applications with Prometheus: Part 1](https://blog.kubernauts.io/https-blog-kubernauts-io-monitoring-java-spring-boot-applications-with-prometheus-part-1-c0512f2acd7b) maybe.

 Anyway for now we will deploy what we have: